GreyRook/code-with-style/docs/typescript/README.md

 ## How to write comments

+#### Doc comments

+Every component, property and function is required to have a doc comment describing its functionality.
+Keep in mind you describe the component's interface and DO NOT describe what exactly the component is doing inside.

+The JSDoc tags supported by Compodoc can be found [here](https://compodoc.app/guides/jsdoc-tags.html).

+#### Code comments

 When writing comments always keep in mind:
 "The best comment is the code explaining itself." - loosely cited from Clean Code